Anthropic Standard Contractual Clauses SCC Module 2 Module 3 GDPR data transfer

 Which SCCs does Anthropic use?

-Anthropic uses EU Commission-approved Standard Contractual Clauses — Module 2 for controller-to-processor transfers and Module 3 for processor-to-processor — automatically incorporated into their DPA.
-No separate SCC document needs to be signed.
+Anthropic's current DPA automatically incorporates the 2021 EU SCCs — Module 2 for controller-to-processor transfers and Module 3 for processor-to-processor transfers.
+For direct Anthropic contracts, no separate SCC document needs to be signed.

-- SCCs are incorporated automatically in Anthropic's DPA — no separate signature or negotiation needed.
+• SCCs are incorporated automatically in Anthropic's DPA — no separate signature or negotiation is normally needed.

-- UK and Swiss addenda adapt the EU SCCs for UK GDPR and Swiss FADP compliance.
+• The current Anthropic DPA also includes UK and Swiss addenda for UK GDPR and Swiss data-transfer scenarios.

 This page provides general information and is not legal advice for a specific situation.
 For the full framework covering Anthropic’s Data Processing Addendum, see our guide on the Anthropic DPA and the Anthropic Data Processing Addendum review.
 For a broader GDPR compliance overview, see our Anthropic GDPR Compliance hub.